jestjs/jest/docs/MockFunctionAPI.md

 </TabItem>
 </Tabs>

-`jest.mockImplementation()` can also be used to mock class constructors:
+`.mockImplementation()` can also be used to mock class constructors:

 <Tabs groupId="examples">
 <TabItem value="js" label="JavaScript">